ladekjaer/imagedb/README.md

   2. Finding duplicates
   3. Testing data integrity

- Using a standard sqlite3 database makes it easy for users who know SQL to run their own commands to extract data and create custom databases, views et c.
+ Using a standard sqlite3 database makes it easy for users who know SQL to run their own commands to extract data and create custom tables, views et c.

 ## Installation and usage